Magic: The Gathering: Production and marketing

 For the first few years of its production, Magic: The Gathering featured a small number of cards with names or artwork with demonic or occultist themes, in 1995 the company elected to remove such references from the game.
 In 2002, believing that the depiction of demons was becoming less controversial and that the game had established itself sufficiently, Wizards of the Coast reversed this policy and resumed printing cards with "demon" in their names.

 In 2019, starting with Throne of Eldraine, booster packs have a chance of containing an alternate art "showcase card".
 This is to increase the reward of buying boosters and make opening packs more exciting.

 A new format, "Jumpstart", was introduced in July 2020 alongside the Core 2021 set.
 These are special themed 20-card booster packs, based on nearly 500 cards, several being reprints of cards from previous sets, with 121 possible packs available.
 Each is a curated set rather than random selection of cards, built around a theme, such as "Pirates" or "Unicorns".
 Each theme has a small number of possible card sets on that theme, distributed on a rarity basis, such that the specific booster that a player purchases will still be a random selection.
 Because many are reprints, not all Jumpstart cards are available to be used in the various Constructed formats but can be used in other modes of play.
 Jumpstart was designed to make it much easier to get into Magic by eliminating the deck-building but still providing some customization and randomness that comes with card acquisition and deck building.
 A special Jumpstart format was introduced for these boosters, where players select two desired themes, and are given a random booster from those themes and sufficient land cards to make a 60-card deck.

+The first official serialized cards in Magic: The Gathering debuted in November 2021 as a secret test via a mirrored foil Viscera Seer included in Phyrexian Praetors: Compleat Edition Secret Lair boxes.
+However, the first widely released serialized cards in booster packs arrived with The Brothers' War on November 18, 2022, which featured a retro-frame artifact bonus sheet that could have serial numbers ranging from 1 to 500.
+Serialized cards are typically only available from collector booster packs and fetch a higher market price than their unserialized counterparts due to their scarcity, rarity, and sometimes unique artwork.
+Although in earlier sets there used to be multiple serialized cards, Wizards of the Coast has transitioned toward limiting many modern sets to a single "headliner" or ultra-rare serialized card rather than large pools of them and the maximum serial number can change depending on the card.